gaultier/blog/advent_of_code_2018_5_revisited.md

 </script>
 <a href="/blog">All articles</a>

-# Optimizing a solution for Advent of Code 2018 challenge  in assembly
+# Optimizing an Advent of Code solution in assembly

 A few days ago I was tweaking the appearance of this blog and I stumbled upon my [first article](/blog/advent_of_code_2018_5) which is about solving a simple problem from Advent of Code.
 Here it is again: